moncho/dry/README.md

 [![Join the chat at https://gitter.im/moncho/dry](https://badges.gitter.im/moncho/dry.svg)](https://gitter.im/moncho/dry?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Release](https://img.shields.io/github/release/moncho/dry.svg?style=flat-square)](https://github.com/moncho/dry/releases/latest)

-**Dry** is a terminal application to manage **Docker**.
-It shows information about Containers, Images and Networks, and, if running a **Docker Swarm**, it also shows all kinds of information about the state of the Swarm cluster.
-It can connect to both local or remote **Docker** daemons.
+**Dry** is a terminal application to manage **Docker** and **Docker Swarm**.

+It shows information about Containers, Images and Networks, and, if running a **Swarm** cluster, it shows information about Nodes, Service, Stacks and the rest of **Swarm** constructs.
+It can be used with both local or remote **Docker** daemons.

 Besides showing information, it can be used to manage Docker.
-Most of the commands that the official **Docker CLI** has, are available in **dry** with the same behaviour.
-A list of available commands and their keybinds can be found in **dry**'s help screen or in this README.
+Most of the commands that the official **Docker CLI** provides, are available in **dry** with the same behaviour.
+A list of available commands and their keybindings can be found in **dry**'s help screen or in this README.

 Lastly, it can also be used as a monitoring tool for **Docker** containers.